LLM Provider Pricing in 2026: What It Actually Costs Per Task

 // At typical utilization, you need sustained high volume to justify self-hosting

 The math almost never works out for small teams.
 A single A100 costs $2-3/hour.
 By the time you add redundancy, monitoring, model serving infrastructure, and ops overhead, you are looking at $6,000-10,000/month minimum.
-That buys a lot of API calls.
+That buys a lot of API calls, especially at 2026 prices.

-Anthropic maintains excellent uptime (99.9%+) but occasionally experiences degraded performance during peak hours.
+Anthropic maintains excellent uptime (99.9%+) with occasional degraded performance during peak hours.
 Rate limits are generous on paid tiers.
 Error messages are clear and actionable.

-OpenAI has the most variable reliability of the major providers.
-They have improved significantly, but you will still see occasional 500 errors and rate limit spikes.
-Their status page is not always accurate in real-time.
+OpenAI has the most variable reliability among major providers.
+They have improved significantly, but 500 errors and rate limit spikes still occur.
+Their status page does not always reflect real-time conditions.

-Google is extremely reliable in terms of uptime but occasionally returns unexpected model behavior after silent updates.
-Their error handling and documentation lag behind Anthropic and OpenAI.
+Google is extremely reliable for uptime but occasionally shows unexpected model behavior after silent updates.
+Documentation and error handling lag behind Anthropic and OpenAI.

-Mistral is reliable but has a smaller infrastructure footprint.
+Mistral is reliable with a smaller infrastructure footprint.
 Expect occasional latency spikes during European business hours.

 Always build retry logic with exponential backoff, regardless of provider: